Is HPV an STI?

 HPV and cancer – high-risk types of HPV are the leading cause of a number of anogenital (genital area) and oropharyngeal (mouth and/or throat) cancers, and are responsible for approximately 5% of all cancers worldwide.
 Most cancers that develop as a result of HPV are caused by two types of high-risk HPV – types 16 and 18.
 The main type of cancer linked with HPV is cervical cancer, as almost all cases of cervical cancer are caused by HPV infections.

-HPV and cervical cancer – Cervical cancer occurs when high-risk types of HPV cause abnormal changes in the cells of the cervix, which then develop into pre-cancerous cells.
+HPV and cervical cancer – cervical cancer occurs when high-risk types of HPV cause abnormal changes in the cells of the cervix, which then develop into pre-cancerous cells.
 High-risk types of HPV cause over 90% of all cases of cervical cancer worldwide.
 HPV types 16 and 18 are responsible for approximately 70% of all cases.
-You can read more about the link between HPV and cervical cancer here.
+You can read more about the link between HPV and cervical cancer here. (embedded link to HPV and cervical cancer).

 Other cancers that can be caused by high-risk HPV are: